 There are cases where these symptoms come about due to a combination of factors.
 For instance, a woman who has given birth can experience stress and urge incontinence due to hormonal and physical changes in the body.

-While these are the main causes of incontinence, there are other risk factors that can cause adult incontinence.
+While these are the main causes of incontinence, other risk factors can cause adult incontinence.
 Women are at a higher risk of adult incontinence due to problems associated with pregnancy, childbirth, and menopause.
-Being obese or overweight is also a risk factor, while doctors also include smoking among the risk factors of adult incontinence.
+Being obese or overweight is also a risk factor, and doctors also include smoking among the risk factors of adult incontinence.
 A family history of incontinence also increases the risk of suffering from the same problem.

 Using Adult Diapers To Manage Adult Incontinence